fewagency/best-practices/bedrock.md

 .

 ##Getting up and running with Bedrock
 While there is an official guide on how to get up and running with Bedrock, there are some things missing in it.
-Since we are often using [Oderland](http://oderland.se) as host, this guide also describes some extra steps necessary to get stuff up and running in their environment.
+Since we are often using [Oderland](http://oderland.se) for hosting, this guide also describes some extra steps necessary to get stuff up and running in their shared environment.
 The Oderland-steps may of course also apply to other shared webhosts.

 Let's get started!